Other Criminal Offenses

 Understanding the Difference between a Felony and Misdemeanor

 Many times, individuals contact us and are not sure of the severity of the crime they have been charged with: is it a misdemeanor or a felony?
 In simple terms, a misdemeanor is a less serious crime, and a felony is a more serious crime.
 Massachusetts defines a felony as any crime that has the possibility of a state prison sentence.
 All other crimes are considered misdemeanors.
 Due to the confusing nature of this definition, many people are charged with felonies for seemingly minor matters and do not realize it.

 Being charged with a felony does not mean you will be sentenced to state prison or be committed to a correctional institution.
 We have defended many people charged with felonies and have either won the case or negotiated probation.
 It really depends on the nature of the crime, the individual’s record and whether the case is being brought to the District Court or the Superior Court (most felonies can be brought to either court).

 In Massachusetts, a misdemeanor is defined as an offense that does not carry the potential of being sentenced to state prison.
 However, misdemeanors can carry a house of correction sentence, a fine or both.
 Additionally, there could be a number of collateral consequences, such as immigration issues, housing issues and employment issues to name a few.
-As your criminal defense attorney, we will determine whether there are grounds for dismissal of your case, suppression of illegally obtained evidence or statements, and develop a strategy for trial, if necessary.
+As your criminal defense attorney from Woburn, Massachusetts, we will determine whether there are grounds for dismissal of your case, suppression of illegally obtained evidence or statements, and develop a strategy for trial, if necessary.
 After exploring these options, we will evaluate whether a plea makes sense and then leverage our experience with the court system to gain a favorable outcome at the negotiating table.